ibm-cloud-docs/openshift/odf-virt-performance.md

 [4.20 and later]{: tag-red}
 [Bare metal worker nodes only]{: tag-warm-gray}

 You can improve OpenShift Data Foundation (ODF) storage performance for virtualization workloads by selecting the appropriate performance profile, adjusting OSD pod resource limits, and configuring bulk data operations.
-These configurations apply to both {{site.data.keyword.openshiftlong_notm}} clusters with manually deployed OpenShift Virtualization and Red Hat OpenShift Virtualization Service clusters.
+These options apply to {{site.data.keyword.openshiftlong_notm}} clusters with manually deployed OpenShift Virtualization and to Red Hat OpenShift Virtualization Service clusters.
 {: shortdesc}

 ## Before you begin